IMLS/estimating-wifi/_pages/wifisess.md

 ## Who are you again?

-We're a team of engineers at 18F (James Tranovich and Matt Jadud), a small digital services unit in the GSA.
+We're team of engineers at <a href="https://18f.gsa.gov">18F</a> (James Tranovich and Matt Jadud), a small digital services unit in the GSA.
 We work to make government more open and people-centered.

+The project overall has a much larger cast.
+There are many colleagues at 18F, <a href="https://10x.gsa.gov">10x</a>, and <a href="https://imls.gov">IMLS</a> who are essential to the project overall.

 If you have questions, feel free to drop Matt a note (matthew.jadud@gsa.gov).